MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-archive-extension.md

 ---

 # Extending the Data Archive Extension
 The Data Archive extension provides a basic framework for archiving and backing up data as part of date compression.
 When you use date compression, related entries are consolidated into a single entry, and the originals are deleted.
 For more information, see [Compress Data with Date Compression](admin-manage-documents.md#compress-data-with-date-compression).

 However, there might be value in keeping that data, so rather than deleting it, you can archive it for later use.
+The archived data is stored in the **Tenant Media** table.
+This table is not included when database size is calculated, according to your license terms.
+Instead, it counts as file storage.
+However, we recommend that you export old archives to, for example, a CSV file and then delete the old archive records.

 An application that wants to archive data does so by using the **Data Archive** codeunit, which is available in the System Application.